Guide

 - Saree or half-saree with blouse

-- Salwar kameez / churidar with dupatta
+- Salwar kameez or churidar with dupatta

 - Pattu pavadai (traditional skirt and blouse)